TUM-CS-CTV/BoostingMOO/README.md

 # Publications
 When using this work, please cite our paper:

-Leandros Paschalidis, Daniela Fröschl, Manuel Ibanez, Samuel Sutiono, Volker Sieber, Jakob Burger, Boosting of enyzmatic cascades by intermediates: theoretical analysis and model-based optimization, Submited to Biochemical Engineering Journal
+Leandros Paschalidis, Daniela Fröschl, Manuel Ibañez, Samuel Sutiono, Volker Sieber, Jakob Burger, Boosting of enyzmatic cascades by intermediates: theoretical analysis and model-based optimization, Submited to Biochemical Engineering Journal